activate-glacier-instinct/100-days-of-code/roadmap.md

 # 100 Days Of Code - Plan

-Updated version of the Plan showing changes and updated timelines

-## Cancelled:

-10-20
-- make a Dune Analytics dashboard on BANK token [cancelled]

 ## Plan:

-1-21:
+1-9:
 - make a simple portfolio + blog site using SvelteKit for my anon account

-22-29
+10-20
+- make a Dune Analytics dashboard on BANK token

+21-29
 - LW3 - Sophomore track
     - Build a full whitelist dApp [in Foundry]